maitepv87/maitepv87/README.md

 ## 👋 Hi, I'm Maité

-I'm a Frontend Developer based in Miami, originally from Havana, Cuba.
-My background in software engineering dates back to 2010.
-Currently refining my portfolio, expanding my skills, and balancing entrepreneurial projects in aromatherapy and wellness.
+I’m a Frontend Developer based in Miami, originally from Havana, Cuba.
+I’ve been working in software engineering since 2010.
+Currently, I’m refining my portfolio, expanding my skills, and pursuing entrepreneurial projects in aromatherapy and wellness.

 ---